Multilateral and regional anti-corruption programs

 Lastly, and in particular through its Western Balkans, Baltics, and Mediterranean regional programs, OPDAT provides extensive technical assistance focused on money laundering, sanctions evasion, and other sophisticated financial crimes tied to corruption.

-Specifically, in the Northern Triangle countries of El Salvador, Guatemala, and Honduras, OPDAT has dedicated programs and RLAs to help counterparts combat corruption and money laundering.
-In Argentina, Colombia, Mexico, and Paraguay OPDAT’s anti-money laundering work has also allowed it to undertake anti-corruption efforts and programs with its counterparts.
-OPDAT supported the establishment of the DOJ Northern Triangle Anti-Corruption Task Force and the Specialized Technical Advisory Group (GATE) in Honduras to provide technical assistance on corruption cases, and RLAs continue to coordinate and facilitate exchanges and cooperation on investigations with a U.S. nexus.
+In Guatemala, OPDAT has dedicated programs and RLAs to help counterparts combat corruption and money laundering.
+OPDAT supported the establishment of the DOJ Northern Triangle Anti-Corruption Task Force to provide technical assistance on corruption cases, and RLAs continue to coordinate and facilitate exchanges and cooperation on investigations with a U.S. nexus.

-OPDAT’s Asia programs focus on combatting various crimes, including corruption and money laundering.
-In Bangladesh, OPDAT provides technical assistance for prosecutors, judges, and law enforcement officials, who handle public corruption cases.
+OPDAT’s Asia programs focus on combating various crimes, including corruption and money laundering.
 In Indonesia, OPDAT helps to combat corruption by working closely with relevant Indonesian agencies.

 In addition, OPDAT has two regional programs that impact anti-corruption reform.
-The South Asia Regional program hosts regional programs on combatting transnational crime, including corruption, that affect Bangladesh, India, Maldives, Nepal, and Sri Lanka.
+The South Asia Regional program hosts regional programs on combating transnational crime, including financial fraud and money laundering.
 The regional anti-corruption activities seek to facilitate regional coordination and inspire legislative and regulatory reforms.
 The Countering Wildlife Trafficking program helps Southeast Asian countries and Mongolia combat corruption tied to the trafficking of wildlife.